 Ready to get started?
+Keep on scrolling!

-Step 1: Mark Your Calendar
+Step 1: Add Tax Deadlines to Your Calendar

 P.S.
-We have a free small business tax calculator to help you with your quarterly estimated tax payments.
+We have a free small business tax calculator to help you with your quarterly estimated tax payments!

-Step 2: Consider an Extension
+Step 3: Consider a Tax Extension

 Tax extensions aren’t for everyone, but it may pay off depending on your unique situation.